PDragonLabs/pdragonlabs.github.io/README.md

 However, Dr. Brown's experimentations with Ava are being scrutinized by a local journalist, Alex Cooper.

-[image of Ava and Dr. Sophia Brown in the lab, with many computer components on the table]
+[image of Ava and Dr. Sophia Brown in the lab, with many computer components on the table]<br/>
 <img src="Ava_and_Dr_Sophia_Brown_in_the_lab_with_many_computer_components_on_the_table_2118532798.png" alt="Logo" width="500" height="300">

 Scene 2: